The Washington Post: US tax system creates huge bills for foreign citizens

 Binding tax treaties with the United States

 If it were a different country making these complicated requests, foreign governments like the Netherlands might just ignore them.
-Two members of French Parliament said in May that the country should consider pulling out of its tax treaty with Washington if more is not done to help French citizens.
+Two members of the French Parliament said in May that the country should consider pulling out of its tax treaty with Washington if more is not done to help French citizens.

 But the United States is an economic behemoth, and most countries already have binding tax treaties in place.
 Speaking in Washington, Snel said he was advocating for a less drastic approach.